Undergraduate BA (Hons)

 ASSESSMENT

-There will be different types of assessment methods used but the majority will be project based assessment work.
+There will be different types of assessment methods used, but the majority will be project based assessment work.

 BE A PART OF A CREATIVE, SUPPORTIVE COMMUNITY

-All our Creative Digital Media and Gaming courses are delivered by the Salford School of Arts, Media, and Creative Technology.
-Our focus is to ensure that you have the skills you need to pursue your dreams, and we encourage our students, past and present, to collaborate with each other and achieve great things.
+All our Creative Digital Media and Gaming courses are delivered by the School of Arts, Media and Creative Technology.
+We are a creative community with a focus on creating a collaborative environment where you can thrive and gain the skills needed to pursue your dreams.

-Whatever you choose to study with us, you’ll be mentored and supported by experts.
+Throughout your time at Salford, you’ll be mentored and supported by experts.
 And once you graduate, it won’t end there.
 You’ll join a thriving alumni network across Greater Manchester and beyond, meaning you’ll be supported professionally and personally whenever you need it.

 MEDIACITYUK FACILITIES